markmcd/roasthub/README.md

 The Crew is wrapped in a FastAPI that serves a streaming endpoint.
-This API streams progress updates to indicate as tasks complete, and eventually returns a message with the roast, in markdown.
+This API streams progress updates to indicate as tasks complete, and eventually returns a message with the resume, in markdown.

 The web frontend is just a static HTML page that calls the API and renders updates.
 If you want to develop something more complex, the API is serving the